-OHFA's MISSION is to open the doors to an affordable place to call home for all Ohioans regardless of race, religion, national origin, sex, disability, or familial status.
+OHFA's mission is to open the doors to an affordable place to call home for all Ohioans regardless of race, religion, national origin, sex, disability, or familial status.

 Despite the economic and political gains some Ohioans have achieved since the passage of the Civil Rights Act of 1968, significant disparities persist.
-Disparities in access to homeownership, quality education, and employment are due to historical and ongoing discriminatory public policies and practices as well as societal prejudice and cultural bias.
+Disparities in access to homeownership, quality education, and employment are due to historical and ongoing discriminatory public policies and practices as well as societal prejudices and cultural biases.

-Racial inequities between Black and white Ohioans are especially stark.
-These are reflected in persistent residential segregation and a racially segmented housing market and have significant implications for the economic mobility, health, and educational outcomes of Black households.
-These conditions - combined with the consistent devaluation of homes in Black neighborhoods - constrict the ability of Black Ohioans to build equity and accumulate wealth.
+Stark inequities between people of color and white Ohioans remain a top concern.
+These inequities are reflected in persistent residential segregation and a racially segmented housing market and have significant implications for the economic mobility, health, and educational outcomes of Black Ohioans in particular.
+These conditions - combined with the consistent devaluation of homes in formerly red-lined communities - constrict the ability of Ohioans of color to build equity and accumulate wealth.